SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 .. note::

    Older SeisComP versions used to split the URL into the parameters :confval:`recordstream.service` and :confval:`recordstream.source`.
-These parameters are deprecated and will be removed in future versions.
+   These parameters are not being used anymore.

 Implementations